sobotka/AgX/obs/README.md

 Not originally included in the first AgX version but should be in the future.
 Restore chroma and avoid having to use Punchy saturation.

+### Debug/CAT Method

+Chromatic Adaptation Transform method to chose for whitepoint conversion.

+Default is Bradford and doesn't need to be changed.

+# Developer

+Developer documentation can be found in [doc/DEV.md](doc/DEV.md).